amalbumbia/EuclideanLattices/README.md

 As it stands, the Thouless conductance and Chern number additions are still in progress.

-There is an odd quirk in the butterflies due to an additional periodic smattering of points overlayed on top of the correct butterfly structure for each model.
-I believe it is due to the lattice size parameter being inconsistent with the magnetic flux denominator.
-The Kagome lattice model seems to produce a correct butterfly since I removed the problematic parameter from it.
-I will correct the rest in due time.

 # Getting Started

 To use the notebooks, ensure you have a `conda` environment with: